Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 The *Outline* part of the *Stylized Surface* shader allows you to add pseudo-outlines to your models.

 * **Enable Outline** — turns the outline on and off.
 Once turned on, a dedicated Renderer Feature will be automatically added to the Renderer the scene is rendered in.
 Unchecking _Enable Outline_ removes the Renderer Feature.
-More info — [a bit below](/#flat-kit-per-object-outline-renderer-feature).
+More info — [a bit below](#flat-kit-per-object-outline-renderer-feature).
 * **Select Renderer Feature** — locates and selects the Renderer the object-based Outline is used in as a Renderer Feature.
-More info — [a bit below](/#flat-kit-per-object-outline-renderer-feature).
+More info — [a bit below](#flat-kit-per-object-outline-renderer-feature).
 * **Width** determines how thick the outline is.
 * **Color** picks up the color of the outline.
-* **Scale** adjust this parameter when you have gaps on the vertices (please note, this is not an ultimate solution, the gaps need a complex approach — in modelling, adjusting the normals, adjusting camera distance etc. More info about the gaps issue can be found [a bit below](/#gaps-in-the-outline)).
+* **Scale** adjust this parameter when you have gaps on the vertices.
+Please note, this is not an ultimate solution, the gaps need a complex approach — in modelling, adjusting the normals, adjusting camera distance etc. More info about the gaps issue can be found [a bit below](#gaps-in-the-outline).
 * **Smooth Normals** softens the normals of the model.
 This is useful when you have gaps on the vertices.
 * **Depth Offset** moves the outline inwards or outwards an object.
 * **Space** determines the space in which the outline is rendered.
 The options are: _Object_, _Screen_.